matthieudelaro/NetworkDocker/README.md

 =============

 #1 - Network Topology
-The network topology is composed of two DNS servers, a dhcp server, and a ssh server, running on three virtual machine.
+After trying unsuccessfully to use docker containers instead of VMs to emulate the network topology and to run services, The network topology is composed of two DNS servers, a dhcp server, and a ssh server, running on three virtual machine.
 Configuration files are located in subdirectories of /configurationFiles corresponding do their absolutes path in the file system.

 #2 - Client And Server Programs in Perl